cbartram/form-validation/README.md

 After the validation middleware finishes executing it will add two properties to the Express request object

-- success - Boolean True if the validation was successful false otherwise
+- **success** - Boolean True if the validation was successful false otherwise
-- why - String Blank if the validation was successful and an error message for why the validation failed
+- **why** - Array Blank String if the validation was successful and an error message for why the validation failed

 The properties above can be accessed in the route's callback function using `req.success` and `req.why`